aitatanit/PyMSI/README.md

 `py.AnalyzeData(path,massrange=[],matrix_save='Y',image_plot='Y') `

-First line command load module into variable py
+First line command will load module into variable py

 In the second line path of folder defined.
-Here data folder contains 3 sub-folders represent different MSI data Final in third line AnalyzeData command used.
+Here data folder contains 3 sub-folders represent different MSI data

+Final in third line AnalyzeData command used.
 Input requires to this command is: folder path, desired m/z range (in case of blank complete m/z scale will be considered), matrix_save to save image matrix as csv file and image_plot to save ion-intensity image for each dataset.

 To save data folder name will use as file name.